 I love that this chili has tons of vegetables that pair perfectly with the ground seasoned meat.

-There’s no need for beans of any kind even they are an important ingredient in the traditional recipe.
+There’s no need for beans of any kind, even though they are an important ingredient in the traditional recipe.
 We want to keep things low carb and substitute the beans with more vegetables to get the best texture.

 If you are looking for a way to include more vegetables in your meals, this is a great way.